musti-91/react-phrase/README.md

 ### Hooks

-Without a Provider you could use `useTranslate` hook to get translate function
+Without HOC(wihtTranslate) You could use a hook `useTranslate` to get translate values.

 ```jsx
 import React, { useState } from "react";